16 Jan 7 Habits for Highly Effective Digital Coaching

 2. Identify the time and place where you learn best.
 For some, it’s the first hour of the day, before other responsibilities start vying for your attention.
 Perhaps you prefer to escape your regular work environment and fire up your laptop at a coffee shop.
 Or your cell phone at a park.
 At Cognician, our usage stats for login times are all over the clock.
 And it goes to show that when learners have the choice, they do their learning at a time that suits them best.
 What’s worked for you in the past?
 Where have you done your best learning?
 Create an environment that inspires you to learn – that’s the beauty of online learning.
 And whatever you commit to, schedule a recurring appointment in your calendar, and honor it!

 4. Be prepared to banish outdated mental models and adopt new ones.
 “We can’t solve problems by using the same kind of thinking we used when we created them.”
-Einstein knew it, and it’s what drives Cognician to design high-impact learning programs around powerful concepts.
+Einstein knew it, and it’s what drives Cognician to design high-impact learning programs around powerful concepts which aid in the activation of behavior change.
 The learner can build on the frameworks they already know and use, and learn to recognize the ones that are no longer adding value.
 For more on how mental models can be used to enhance your learning, read To Drive Peak Performance, Shift Mental Models.

 5. Apply what you’ve learned in the real world.
 Put new habits into practise and test them out at work and at home.
 Cognician’s cogs prompt learners to commit to specific tasks, upcoming events, or even important conversations, where their self-realizations can be converted into measurable action.
 And don’t worry, we’ll check in with you on the next cog, just to make sure you’ve followed through!